qiayuanl/legged_control2_doc/docs/source/sim-to-sim.rst

     # Install the compile tool pkg
     sudo apt install ninja-build

-- Create a catkin workspace, and build it:
+- Create a colcon workspace, and build it:

   .. code-block:: bash